aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-talm-for-cluster-upgrades.md

     -   The pre-cache tasks are done.

-## Troubleshooting the Topology Aware Lifecycle Manager
+## Troubleshooting the Topology Aware Lifecycle Manager {#talo-troubleshooting_cnf-topology-aware-lifecycle-manager}

 The Topology Aware Lifecycle Manager (TALM) is an OpenShift Container Platform Operator that remediates RHACM policies.
 When issues occur, use the `oc adm must-gather` command to gather details and logs and to take steps in debugging the issues.